 Samaritaine, the iconic French department store in central Paris, has reopened its doors to the public as of Wednesday, June 23 of this year after being closed for renovations for a whopping 16 years!

-La Semarriitaine was originally founded by French couple Ernest Cognacq and Mary Louise Jay in 1870.
+La Semarritaine was originally founded by French couple Ernest Cognacq and Mary Louise Jay in 1870.
 They were pioneers in tagging each item for sale with its price.

 Originally scheduled to reopen in April of 2020, the LVMH-owned massive store had to push back its opening because of the pandemic, renovation delays, and government restrictions.